-In 2021, Flight Safety Foundation (FSF) launched a Global Safety Assessment Project to help the Foundation and its members to understand current global and regional safety needs by identifying synergies and gaps in addressing existing safety risks and emerging safety issues arising from the COVID-19 pandemic.
+In 2021, Flight Safety Foundation (FSF) launched a Global Safety Assessment Project to help the Foundation and its members to understand current global and regional safety needs by identifying synergies and gaps in addressing existing safety risks and emerging safety issues arising from the pandemic.
 The assessment focused on scheduled commercial air transport, business aviation and special operations.

-Developed in collaboration with regulators, regional groups and industry associations, the assessment focussed on six International Civil Aviation Organization (ICAO) regions: South American Region (SAM), North American and Caribbean (NACC), Asia and Pacific (APAC), Middle East (MID), Eastern and South African (ESAF) and Western and Central African (WACAF).
+In collaboration with regulators, regional groups and industry associations, the assessment focused on six International Civil Aviation Organization (ICAO) regions: South American (SAM); North American, Central American and Caribbean (NACC); Asia and Pacific (APAC); Middle East (MID); Eastern and Southern African (ESAF); and Western and Central African (WACAF).

 Traditional safety information was collected in the early months, such as data on accidents, serious incidents and occurrences, and the number of exemptions, extensions and alleviations issued.
 A deeper analysis was performed on the ability of regulators to issue exemptions and of service providers to perform thorough risk assessments to make informed decisions.
-The information collected helped to determine the impact the pandemic has had on governments supporting the industry, as well as on the industry keeping pace with its international obligations and national requirements.
+The information collected helped to determine the impact the pandemic has had on governments supporting their industry as well as on the industry keeping pace with its international obligations and national requirements.